UpdatedJuly 5, 2023

 What should be considered in the design of the Email Signature?

-- Mobile Friendly Design—Given 54% of users open Email on mobile, ensuring scale is good, text is readable and live area to tap is large enough for fingers (we suggest 50 pixels vertical) is a must
+- Mobile Friendly Design—Given 41% of emails are opened on mobile, ensure scale is good, text is readable and the live area to tap is large enough for fingers (we suggest 50 pixels vertical).

 Take Advantage of Updating Your Signature

-When warranted, include a Call To Action (CTA) that will advocate your business.
+When warranted, include a Call To Action (CTA) with the signature that will advocate your business.
 The CTA may feature:

 - A milestone, such as a company anniversary